 - Aspirin, for adults only.
 Don't give aspirin to children, because it may trigger a rare, but potentially fatal, disorder known as Reye's syndrome.

 Depending on the cause of your fever, your doctor may prescribe an antibiotic, especially if he or she suspects a bacterial infection, such as pneumonia or strep throat.

-Antibiotics don't treat viral infections, such as stomach infection (gastroenteritis) and mononucleosis.
-There are a few antiviral drugs used to treat some specific viral infections.
-However, the best treatment for most viruses is often rest and plenty of fluids.
+Antibiotics don't treat viral infections, but there are a few antiviral drugs used to treat certain viral infections.
+However, the best treatment for most minor illnesses caused by viruses is often rest and plenty of fluids.

-- Dinarello CA, et al. Fever and hyperthermia.
-In: Fauci AS, et al. Harrison's Online.
-17th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aid=2871330.
-Accessed April 28, 2011.
+- Longo DL, et al. Harrison's Online.
+18th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
+Accessed Feb.
+4, 2014.

 - Fever.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/sec14/ch167/ch167e.html.
-Accessed April 28, 2011.
+The Merck Manuals: The Merck Manual for Health care Professionals. http://www.merckmanuals.com/professional/sec14/ch167/ch167e.html.
+Accessed Feb.
+4, 2014.

 - Febrile seizures fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/febrile_seizures/detail_febrile_seizures.htm.
 Accessed Feb.
 4, 2014.

 - Laptook AR, et al. Admission temperature of low birth weight infants: Predictors and associated morbidities.
 Pediatrics.
 2007;119:e643.